checkmateeerree/save_radar_data/README.md

                     [--delete_last]

 optional arguments:
--  -h, --help  show this help message and exit
+-  -h, --help:  show this help message and exit
--  --length LENGTH number of data points you want to collect
+-  --length LENGTH_NUMBER: number of data points you want to collect for one test
--  --type {car,biker,walker} Three options:
+-  --type {car,biker,walker}: Three options:
     - car,
     - biker
     - walker
--  --delete_last delete last testing data    stored, if there's something wrong with it.
+-  --delete_last: delete last testing data    stored, if there's something wrong with it.